 Iapetus in Literature

 The Titan Iapetus is one of the characters featured in Rick Riordan’s Percy Jackson series and The Heroes of Olympus series.
 He is one of the anti-heroes in the books and battles Percy Jackson and his friends, almost winning until Percy throws himself and Iapetus into the River Lethe.
 Having been imprisoned there, Iapetus shows great knowledge about Tartarus and leads Percy and his friends through the prison dimension.

 Iapetus is the name of the third largest moon of Saturn and it is named after the Titan Iapetus.
 It was discovered in 1671 by Giovanni Cassini.
 Saturn’s largest moon was called Titan and the two seem to have a resonance with each other, which means that they speed up or slow down when they are near each other.

-A fascinating piece of information is that Iapetus is supposedly the only large moon of Saturn from which you can get a good view of the rings of Saturn, since it has an inclined orbit.
-Iapetus is sometimes called Saturn VIII, which is a reference to its number in the order of the moons revolving Saturn.
-The geological features of Iapetus, which includes an equatorial ridge, get their names from a French epic poem called The Song of Roland.
+A fascinating piece of information is that Iapetus is supposedly the only large moon of Saturn from which you can get a good view of the rings of Saturn since it has an inclined orbit.
+Iapetus is sometimes called Saturn VIII, which is a reference to its number in the order of the moons revolving around Saturn.
+The geological features of Iapetus, which include an equatorial ridge, get their names from a French epic poem called The Song of Roland.